TrinaryLabs/stripe-workers/README.md

 ### BETA

-This project is in beta, this SDK is built to follow the offical stripe-node package.
+This project is in beta, this SDK is built to follow the offical stripe-api & follow the namespace structure of stripe-node .
+If you find any errors please file an issue

 ### Including the package in your workers.dev script